ITALY

 Recent attempts to reform the Italian LTC system

-One of the most relevant aspects of the reform is the establishment of the ‘Interministerial committee for policies in favour of older adults’ (CIPA), which involves seven ministries, and is charged, with adopting a ‘National plan for the assistance and care of frailty and non-self-sufficiency’ and with harmonising the minimum reference standards for healthcare (LEA) and social assistance (LEPS).
-Additional provisions were made with the same goals in mind, such as the operational integration of the processes underlying the provision of performances, interventions and services by the health districts and social territorial ambits; the establishment of single access points (PUA) to access both health and social care; and the harmonisation of assessment procedures.
+One of the most relevant aspects of the reform is the establishment of the ‘Interministerial committee for policies in favour of older adults’ (CIPA), which involves seven ministries, and is charged with adopting a ‘National plan for the assistance and care of frailty and non-self-sufficiency’ and with harmonising the minimum reference standards for healthcare (LEA) and social assistance (LEPS).
+Within the framework of the National Recovery and Resilience Plan, Italy has introduced reforms aimed at improving access to LTC services through the creation of single social and health access point (PUA), multidimensional needs assessments, and individualised care plans designed to promote de-institutionalisation.[2]

 At the same time, the reform is also promoting ‘ageing in place’ (ageing at home).
 Among the measures that go in this direction are the aforementioned ‘Bonus Anziani’; the extension of palliative home care; the recognition of the role of informal carers and the promotion of their collaboration with professional care services (e.g. during the multidimensional assessment and elaboration of the Individualised Care Plan, or for information and training purposes); and fiscal and training measures provided to facilitate the employment and qualification of the many care professionals privately hired by Italian families (known as ‘badanti’).

 However, experts have pointed out limitations of the reform as it is currently set out.
-The Legge Delega 33/2023 outlined the role of the newly established ‘National System for the Elderly Population Assistance’ (SNAA) for unitary planning and governance of all health, social and welfare measures in the sector provided by state, regions and municipalities.
-The implementation of this provision was partly reversed in the Decreto Attuativo 29/2024, which entrusted SNAA only with the planning of social services and interventions – excluding health services, INPS benefits, and the local level.
+The Enabling act 33/2023 outlined the role of the newly established ‘National System for the Elderly Population Assistance’ (SNAA) for unitary planning and governance of all health, social and welfare measures in the sector provided by state, regions and municipalities.
+The implementation of this provision was partly reversed in the Implementing Decree 29/2024, which entrusted SNAA only with the planning of social services and interventions – excluding health services, INPS benefits, and the local level.
 As it currently is, the legislation falls short of promoting the integration of all the entities involved in the provision of care services, and the adoption of a national monitoring system.
-Additional limitations were also identified in terms of timeline of implementation (which will require further legislative over time) and scarcity of financial investments to back up such ambitious reforms.
+Additional limitations were also identified in terms of timeline of implementation (which will require further legislative elements over time) and scarcity of financial investments to back up such ambitious reforms.

 Recognition and definition of carers